logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ## Turning Snippets Into Nodes

-"Hou Databox" accelerates prototyping by enabling quick iteration and seamless transformation of Python snippets into functional nodes.
-A key feature is the ability to save the node's state directly back into the PythonScripts.txt file of the designated package.
-This allows the node to be recreated later, ensuring a smooth and efficient workflow while preserving custom scripts for future use.
+"Hou Databox" accelerates prototyping by enabling quick iteration and the seamless transformation of Python snippets into functional nodes.
+Additionally, it allows the reverse operation once the user is satisfied with the custom node snippets they've created.
+At this point, the user can save the node's state directly back into the PythonScripts.txt file of the designated package via the menu.
+This functionality ensures that the node can be easily recreated later, preserving custom scripts and allowing for a smooth, efficient workflow that supports future use and modifications.

 <div class="grid">
   <div class="cell cell--auto">